readingcapital/readingcapital.github.io/volume-1/index.md

 ### Chapter 28: Bloody Legislation against the Expropriated since the End of the Fifteenth Century.
 The Forcing Down of Wages by Act of Parliament ###

-1. In its infancy capital did not manage to discipline those new proletarians by the silent compulsion of economic relations.
+1. In its infancy capital did not manage to discipline the new peasants-turned-proletarians by the silent compulsion of economic relations.
 The state applied harsh punishment to anyone not working, forcing people into employment for capital.
 With the success of capital such methods of immediate coercion become unnecessary:

    > 899:2 The constant generation of a relative surplus population keeps the
    > law of the supply and demand of labour, and therefore wages, within narrow